thebedroomprogrammer/deck-of-cards/README.md

 In the root directory run the command mentioned below to start the server `make build`

-This will output a build file `root` in the root folder.
+This will output a build file in the root folder.